-The previously referenced geotechnical and engineering reports prepared by GeoSystems, dated July 7, 2000; March 24, 2000; and January 14, 2000 and Pacific Engineering Group, dated July 14, 2000 and January 26, 2000, include a number of geotechnical and engineering recommendations to ensure the stability and geotechnical safety of the site.
-To ensure that the recommendations of the geotechnical and coastal engineering consultants have been incorporated into all proposed development, Special Condition Two (2) requires the applicant to submit project plans certified by the consulting geologic and engineering consultants as conforming to all recommendations to ensure structural and site stability.
+To ensure that the recommendations of the consulting engineering geologist and geotechnical engineer are incorporated into all proposed development, Special Condition Two (2) requires the applicant to submit project plans certified by the consultants as conforming to all recommendations to ensure structural and site stability.
 The final plans approved by the consultants shall be in substantial conformance with the plans approved by the Commission.
 Any substantial changes to the proposed development approved by the Commission which may be recommended by the consultants shall require an amendment to the permit or a new coastal permit.

-As discussed above, the Commission notes that the applicant's geotechnical engineering consultant has indicated that the proposed development will serve to ensure relative geologic and structural stability on the subject site.
-However, the Commission also notes that the "Wave Uprush Study," prepared by Pacific Engineering Group, dated January 26, 2000, also states:
+As discussed above, the Commission notes that the consulting engineering geologist and geotechnical engineering have indicated that the proposed development will serve to ensure relative geologic and structural stability on the subject site.
+However, the Commission also notes that the Wave Uprush Study prepared by Pacific Engineering Group, dated March 3, 1998 states:

-The owner should realize that there will always be certain risks associated with living on the beach and assume such risks.
-Further the Engineer makes no warranty or guarantee that the structures outlined in this report will survive natural forces from any and all storm conditions. . .
-Because of unpredictability of the ocean environment, the above design standards are meant to minimize storm wave damage and not eliminate it.
+The owner should realize that there will always be certain risks associated with living on the beach.
+The results and recommendations set forth in this report meet current minimum City of Malibu Building Department standards.
+Because of unpredictability of the ocean environment, these standards are meant to minimize storm wave damage and not to eliminate it.
 Tsunami or hurricane generated waves were not analyzed in this report because of their extreme low probability of these events producing damage to the subject site and project.
-However, the possibility of these events producing damage to the subject property does exist, and hence no warranties are provided should these events occur.
+However the possibility of these events producing damage to the subject property does exist, and hence no warranties are provided should these events occur.

-Thus, as stated above by the applicant's coastal engineering consultant, the proposed development is located on a beachfront lot in the City of Malibu and will be subject to some inherent potential hazards.
+Thus, as stated above by the applicant's coastal engineering consultant, the proposed development is located in an area susceptible to wave damage.
 The Commission notes that the Malibu coast has historically been subject to substantial damage as the result of storm and flood occurrences.
 The subject site is clearly susceptible to flooding and/or wave damage from storm waves, storm surges, and high tides.